klauseduard/under-over-models/chapters/02-software-time-estimation.md

     style EIFiles fill:#fce4ec,stroke:#e91e63,stroke-width:2px
 ```

 While aiming for an objective measure, the process of defining and weighting these function points involves a degree of subjectivity.
 This subjectivity, coupled with the risk of developing overly complex models based on limited data or chance occurrences, raises the potential for overfitting.
-Criticisms of Function Points include its "black box" view of the system, its potential lack of suitability for modern technologies, oversimplified complexity classifications, and the subjective nature of weight assignments [[38]].
+Criticisms of Function Points include its "black box" view of the system, its potential lack of suitability for modern technologies, oversimplified complexity classifications, and the subjective nature of weight assignments.
 These limitations suggest that estimations based on Function Points might become too specific to past projects or individual interpretations, potentially overfitting the data used to derive them and hindering generalization to new projects with different characteristics.

 ### Planning Poker